ksromero/api-lambda-example/README.md

         └── tests
 **repositories folder**

-`repositories` folder represent the common codes used by each modules (users, posts, users posts)
+`repositories / @ksr/shared` folder or the private repository that represents the common codes used by each modules (users, posts, users posts)

 * `di` has files that are needed for dependency injection `e.g. container.ts`
 * `modules` has files that represent each module (I used [repository pattern](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/infrastructure-persistence-layer-design))